 We might feel like a fraud or we’ll feel embarrassed.
 Maybe we’ll be expected to say and do and be things that just don’t feel comfortable.
 Maybe we’ll humiliate ourselves by trying to do more than we think we are capable.

-Seeing who we could be and actually stepping into that role require different sets of skills.
+Seeing who we could be and stepping into that role requires different sets of skills.

 There is good news.

 These subconscious anxieties aren’t real, they are phantom thoughts that take up residence in our underlying beliefs to keep us from stepping up and stepping out so we don’t hurt ourselves.

 They’re just excuses disguised as beliefs and beliefs are merely decisions that can be changed.
 You will stop fearing the results of your success when you choose to no longer allow those excuses to choose your future.